 Online reservations are recommended.

-As you can see, you can pack a lot into only two days in Provence, provided you plan well.
-Staying in a city like Avignon, in the heart of the area is important too… why waste time commuting.
-And, the ability to roam the cobbled streets of Avignon, to walk to cafes and shops was a real plus.
+As you can see, I packed a lot into only two days in Provence, and you can too.
+Staying in a central location like Avignon, is important… why waste time commuting.
+And, the ability to roam the cobble stone streets of Avignon, to walk to cafes and shops, was a real plus.

 How To Get To Provence